 Coincidentally, John Wilkes Booth also stayed at the hotel in the 1860s.
 Although Booth owned property on Commonwealth Ave, he never built a house on the lot so he often stayed at the Parker House when he was in town.

-In July of 1864, Booth met with his fellow Lincoln conspirators at the Parker House hotel to hatch a plan to kidnap President Lincoln.
+In July of 1864, Booth reportedly met with either Confederate secret agents or Confederate sympathizers at the Parker House hotel to hatch a plan to kidnap President Lincoln.

 Booth’s kidnapping plan fell through but he later stayed at the hotel again on April 5 and 6 in 1865, just 10 days before he assassinated the president.

 During Booth’s last visit to the hotel, an eyewitnesses said he saw Booth practicing his pistol shooting at a nearby shooting gallery, presumably Roland Edwards’ Pistol Gallery on Green Street.

 Sometime in the 1870s, the now famous Parker House rolls were invented.
 The rolls are a soft, folded bread roll with a crispy shell.